pmsoltani/elsametric/elsametric.md

 I always knew though, that I couldn't rely on Python to create a full website, especially when there are mature `JavaScript` frameworks such as `Node.js` and `React` around.
 So I started thinking that maybe I've come all this way wrong and I should have used `JavaScript` from the start.
 But then I learned that I could develop and serve an API using a Python webserver and render the result in a front-end `JavaScript` framework such as `React`.
 These subjects, however, will be discussed in texts like these hosted in the two other repositories that I am developing.

-It was on October that I really got into turning `elsametric` into smaller, more managable pieces.
+It was in October that I got into turning `elsametric` into smaller, more manageable pieces.
 I researched for a way of moving files (along with their histories) to another repo, and on Oct.
 15, 2019, the repo `elsametric-api` was created.

 For now, I think it's enough to talk about the past.
 The next section reviews the current state of the `elsametric` repo.